shoui520/shoui520.github.io/docs/routine.md

 Remember the routine from the previous day: **3 Cure Dolly videos**!

-After you've done that, let's download Anki.
+After you've done that, let's set up Anki.

-First i want you to watch this video : [https://www.youtube.com/watch?v=UDUITtA1jJI](https://www.youtube.com/watch?v=UDUITtA1jJI)
+First I want you to watch this video : [https://www.youtube.com/watch?v=UDUITtA1jJI](https://www.youtube.com/watch?v=UDUITtA1jJI)

-Now let's actually download Anki.
+Now let's download Anki.

 You can download Anki by visiting the official website ([here](https://apps.ankiweb.net/)) and clicking on the Download button.
 It should scroll the page down to the downloads section.
 Click the first option.

 Download the required deck [here](https://anacreondjt.gitlab.io/docs/coredeck/)

 When you first open Anki, the first thing you'll see is the "interface language selector".
 This just decides what language Anki will be displayed in.
 Any language is fine.

 Go into **Tools** on the top bar, and click **Preferences (Ctrl+P)**.